tochikuji/tochikuji.github.io/index.md

 He received his Ph.D. degree in engineering from the University of Tsukuba, Japan.

-He mainly works on applied research of machine learning and computer vision for construction and civil engineering.
+He mainly works on applied research of machine learning, especially in the fields of computer vision, natural language processing and signal processing, for construction and civil engineering.

 ----